idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/LAROMANCE.md

 return method implemented in [ADRadialReturnStressUpdate](/ADRadialReturnStressUpdate.md), however in place of a traditional power-law creep model, a ROM is sampled to determine the creep rate as a function of temperature, defect concentrations, the von Mises trial stress, and an environmental factor.
-In addition, lower-length scale information, here mobile defect dislocations and immobile defect dislocations, are evolved as determined by the ROM.
+In addition, lower-length scale information, here cell dislocations and cell wall dislocations, are evolved as determined by the ROM.

 `ADLAROMANCEStressUpdateBase` provides the necessary math and implementation for ROMs provided in the correct `LAROMANCE` model format, which essentially includes the necessary material specific